 At the heart of the patent is a method of ranking sources for articles that may be on the same topic, to present those articles in order (or determine which might be shown on the front page of Google News, or in a Google News search result.

-The process of coming up with a source rank score for a news source is based upon looking at a number of metrics for each news source, which measure different attributes of the source.
+The process of coming up with a source rank score for a news source is based upon looking at several metrics for each news source, which measure different attributes of the source.

 Here are those metrics: